 BOXX is a stunning example of artistic product design……rolling art, if you will.
 BOXX is a fiberglass automobile body, produced by DRIVEN.co.
 BOXX is a tribute to the Brubaker Box & AutoMecca Roamer sports van of which there were roughly 28 produced in the early 1970’s.
 BOXX can be adapted to fit a wide variety of different power plants and chassis such as electric (EV), hydrogen, hybrid or off road 4X4.

 YES, there is financing!
 We have arranged long term financing to fund your project.
-With your good credit, you could own a BOXX kit for as little as $239 per month!
+With your good credit, you could own a BOXX kit on a payment plan!

 Only 3 Brubaker Boxes were ever built.
 The company had plans for Volkswagen to provide chassis and drivetrains but the deal fell apart.
 Brubaker was forced to close shop after the car made the March 1972 cover of Car and Driver magazine (above), which is the image many people remember.